yonatanmn/Cartiv/README.md

 #####Simple
 The goal of this library is to provide the **easiest and simplest Flux experience**, based on the the knowledge the react community has gained using older flux frameworks - Alt, Reflux and Redux.
-In Cartic there are only *Stores*, *Components* and simple *API* object to communicate between them (forget about reducers, dispatchers, switch statements, global constants, action-creators etc).
+In Cartiv there are only *Stores*, *Components* and simple *API* object to communicate between them (forget about reducers, dispatchers, switch statements, global constants, action-creators etc).
 And yes, simplicity comes together with scalability and flexibility!

 #####Reactive like React